nareshkumar66675/Appomania/README.md

 # AppoMania

-Its a suite of DataScience Projects.
+- Its a suite of DataScience Projects.
+- Link to Presentation Slides - https://github.com/nareshkumar66675/Appomania/blob/master/reports/AppoMania.pdf

 # What it Does?